CloudSantosh/jenkins-master-slave-nodes/README.md

 # Deployment

-Here we first deploy Single master and single slave aws instances where master instance has jenkins and java installed and slave/worker/agent instance has java as well.
+Here we first deploy single master and single slave aws instances where master instance has jenkins and java installed and slave/worker/agent instance has java as well.
 To avoid issue of connectivity due to java version compatibility of Jenkins master and Jenkins slave/worker/agent instance;

 - Use same java version for both jenkins master and slave/worker/agent